sebinjohn/ci2/README.md

 * In build configurations the building and unit testing of the code should not require any CI scripts and be expressed in a similar way that a user would run locally.
-* Our standard versioning approach is semantic version plus the commish plus the build time stamp.
+* Our standard versioning approach is semantic version plus the build time stamp plus the commish.
 * We predominantly utilise our CI scripts to customise the deployment and publication process.
 This is custom to our environments and there is no expectation that the user will do a publish manually.
 * We use CI scripts to set up custom version for builds in a way that is transparent to the build tooling.
-Users provide the semantic version in a way that is suitable for their particular tooling and the CI scripts append the commish and time stamp at the beginning of the build.
+Users provide the semantic version in a way that is suitable for their particular tooling and the CI scripts append the time stamp and commish at the beginning of the build. e.g. ``(file) VERSION: 2.0.3`` --> ``ci-2.0.3-20160517230553-92fd78d``